-We have an opportunity for an instructional designer to join our Learning and Development Services team.
+We have opportunities for instructional designers to join our Learning and Development Services team.
 You'll assess training needs, develop program and curricula, and design and develop instructional material.
-You'll be part of a team that creates and delivers classroom training, e-learning, self-study, and on-the-job courses, workshops and job aids for employees.
+You'll be part of a team that creates instructor-led training, e-learning, self-study, and on-the-job courses, workshops and job aids for WorkSafeBC employees.
 In this role, you'll assist with improving our employees' ability to serve the workers and employers of British Columbia by aligning learning objectives, methodologies, and best practices with business goals.

 Is this a good fit for you?
-We're looking for someone who can:
+We're looking for people who can

 - Assess training needs by consulting with internal and external stakeholders, subject matter experts, and instructional staff to ensure accuracy and relevance of content to training

-- Develop training materials using educational theory and best practice related to classroom and online learning and teaching, including course outlines and descriptions, student modules and e-learning lessons, instructor guides, learning activities, PowerPoint presentations, and other instructional and performance support materials
+- Develop training materials using adult education theory and best practice related to instructor-led training, including course outlines and descriptions, student modules and e-learning lessons, instructor guides, learning activities, PowerPoint presentations, and other instructional and performance support materials

 - Design and develop formative and summative evaluation processes, including tests, for new and existing training programs